walterdejong/synctool/doc/chapter4.md

   fully qualified hostname, must be this node.
 In general it is safe to omit this.
 This specifier is normally _not used_ by synctool.
 It is only used when you run `synctool-client` manually in 'stand alone' mode on a node.
-  Then there are cases in which synctool can fail to figure out its own node name.
-You may put the hostname in the config file to help synctool out in this situation.
-If this seems odd to you, then mind that synctool can not magically know what node it is running on.
+  Then there are cases in which synctool-client can fail to figure out its own node name.
+You may put the hostname in the config file to help synctool-client out in this situation.
+If this seems odd to you, then mind that synctool-client can not magically know what node it is running on.
   In any case, the property that uniquely identifies a host is its _hostname_.
-  Note that you can also pass the option `--nodename` to `synctool-client` to tell it what its name is.
+  Note that you can also pass the option `--nodename` to synctool-client to tell it what its name is.

   > synctool-client uses the `socket.getfqdn()` function to determine the